558 Carmen

-Carmen (minor planet designation: 558 Carmen) is a minor planet orbiting the Sun.
+558 Carmen is a minor planet orbiting the Sun.
 As with a number of asteroids discovered by Max Wolf, it is named after a female character in opera, in this case the title character of Bizet's Carmen.
 This is classified as an M-type asteroid that spans a girth of approximately 59 km.
 The near infrared spectrum of this object is described as featureless.
 Some evidence for iron-poor orthopyroxenes on the surface has been reported.